 Dewberry said, “I see no students, I see no faculty on those committees, and it would be nice to have those included. …I hope in good faith that they’re trying to do the best they can, but there was a certain lack of information.”

->

-> Although students and faculty were not publicly included in the committee details, a group of 10-12 students was compiled by Andrew Bernstein, Student Government Association (SGA) president.
+Although students and faculty were not publically included in the committee details, a group of 10-12 students was compiled by Andrew Bernstein, Student Government Association (SGA) president.

->

-> Bernstein, a senior political science major, said he was approached April 6 by the Campus Safety Committee co-chairs to gather a group of students who may be interested in serving on a sub-committee.
+Bernstein, a senior political science major, said he was approached April 6 by the Campus Safety Committee co-chairs to gather a group of students who may be interested in serving on a sub-committee.

 Bernstein said, “I think students have a lot to say on this.
 Giving them the outlet is not only going to come up with some great ideas, but I think will help address things that may be overlooked by people who aren’t living on campus 24/7.”